Orient News: History

 started with Orient News TV.
 After a study, it was evident that there were no specialized satellite channels specified for the Syrian viewer.
 Private non-Syrian channels typically used dialects of Arabic not used in Syrian society, which varies socially and culturally.
 The owner of the group, Ghassan Aboud launched media projects for television, film and radio production, which were eventually broadcast in several countries: Orient Vision for educational broadcasts, the Orient Net website and Orient radio.

 Plans for launching of a channel were disclosed by Abboud end of 2007, and test broadcasts started by May 2008 with logo of the station and music from Fairuz.
 Official broadcasts and programming started on 2 February 2009.
 Programming is a mixture of Syrian and international news, political, cultural, social and sports programs and television series, comedies, reality shows and long feature films.
 The station was broadcasting through Damascus when Syrian Internal Security Forces raided the station on July 27, 2010, stopping its broadcasts and putting pressure on station employees to leave their jobs.
 Ghassan Abboud moved the operations where he resumed broadcasting.
 Signals of the broadcasts can be received on both Nilesat and Arabsat and online through the website of the station.

+In 2017, channel was expelled from its residence in the UAE.
+Emirati authorities asked Ghassan Abboud to close it, otherwise all his money and property will be confiscated.
+On November 21, 2023, the owner of Orient News, Ghassan Aboud, announced the definitive closure of the media.
+The decision to close includes all platforms: TV, news and programs department, social media and radio and everything produced in its office in Istanbul, which includes more than 80 employees.

 Orient News TV channel

-Orient News TV, based in UAE, and broadcasts to Syria, Jordan, Oman, Saudi Arabia and United Arab Emirates.
+Orient News TV was based in Turkey, and broadcast to Syria, Jordan, Oman, Saudi Arabia and United Arab Emirates.